home

 SCIENCE – Seven Seas Marine Consultancy

-I work mostly at sea as a freelance marine consultant and conduct research on marine mammals using dedicated research protocols.
-I also work as a Marine Mammal Observer (MMO), carry out acoustic research (PAM) and conduct seabird surveys (ESAS, NERI).
-My work also involves providing a desk-top consultancy service.
-I give advice to various NGOs, offshore oil/gas industries, governmental agencies and universities.
-I carry out data analysis and produce papers on the distribution of marine fauna and conduct literature reviews of marine fauna, often in regions which have historically received little survey coverage.
-I supervise students and give advice on methodology and survey platforms.
+I am a freelance marine consultant and conduct research at sea on marine mammals and seabirds using dedicated research protocols.
+I also frequently work as a Marine Mammal Observer (MMO), assist in acoustic research (PAM) and conduct seabird surveys (ESAS, NERI).
+Desk-top consultancy services include giving advice to various NGOs, offshore oil/gas industries, governmental agencies and universities.
+I carry out data analysis, Environmental Impact Assessments and produce scientific publications on the distribution of marine fauna.

 My interest in Marine Fauna Ecology began in 1992 when I participated in a loggerhead sea turtle research project in Greece.
 After completing my third and final summer studying these fascinating animals I shifted my focus onto whales and dolphins.

 In my chosen career I sailed the Seven Seas and participated in various ocean-crossing surveys.
 For example I studied the cetacean communities of the Atlantic Frontier, Indian Ocean, South China Sea, Southern Ocean and Antarctica during multiple expeditions, including working with Whale and Dolphin Conservation (WDC), Australian Antarctic Division (AAD) and the Pygmy Blue Whale Project (South Australia).
 These surveys formed a foundation of detailed in-depth experience in leading marine mammal surveys using different research platforms (boats, helicopters and small aeroplanes).
-Also, during these surveys, I carried out seabird surveys, including penguin colony counts on sub-Antarctic Islands, Heard Island and Macquarie Island (AAD) and systematic seabird surveys at sea according to various internationally recognised protocols (e.g. ESAS, BIOMASS methodology, NERI).
+Also, during these surveys, I carried out seabird surveys following systematic seabird surveys at sea according to various internationally recognised protocols (e.g. ESAS, BIOMASS methodology, NERI).

-I also enjoy working as a wildlife guide onboard wildlife expedition vessels, such as those operated by Oceanwide Expeditions (Polar regions, West Africa Pelagics and Atlantic Odyssey) and Marine Discovery Penzance (Cornwall, UK).
+Nowadays, I also enjoy working as a naturalist/wildlife guide onboard wildlife expedition-type vessels in Polar regions, West Africa and Atlantic Odysseys.